ratschlab/spladder/README.md

 -------------

 This README provides a quick walk-through of a basic SplAdder run.
-For further reading, please consider the file DOCUMENTATION in the matlab or python directory.
-The following description is generic for both implementations.
+For further reading, please consider the [SplAdder Wiki](https://github.com/ratschlab/spladder/wiki).

+After installation, the command `spladder` becomes available in your path.
 Invoking SplAdder without any parameters will print a description of the command line interface to the screen.